Mental Health Poems

 Add Curves, Subtract Self: The Hidden Cost of Being Seen

 When beauty is measured in likes, what’s left of the girl beneath the filter?
-By Rhema Nwamadi In a world where social media filters can turn insecurity into a trend, many young African girls are silently reshaping themselves, physically, emotionally, and mentally just to “fit.”
-Eating disorders and body dysmorphia are no longer distant issues;
+By Rhema In a world where social media filters can turn insecurity into a trend, many young African girls are silently reshaping themselves, physically, emotionally, and mentally just to “fit.”
+Eating disorders and body dysmorphia are no longer distant issues; they

 Add Curves, Subtract Self: The Hidden Cost of Being Seen Read More »